ESMDev2020/streamlit-sql-app/knowledge/Notes.md

 	Add comments describing what execution block does
 2.- Naming convention
-    All variables and constants must be explicity defined All variables and constants must be declared at the beginning of the file, as well as initial values Rename variables.
+    All variables and constants must be explicity defined All variables and constants must be declared at the beginning of the file, and at the beginning of each sub or function as well as initial values when assigning number to variables, you need to comment what are you doing for Rename variables.
 They should start with "my" & "var" & datatype & name Rename constants.
 They should start with "my" & "con" & datatype & name Subprocedures and functions should start with "sub_" & name of subprocedure.